internetarchive/iari/README.md

 * a _xhtml_ endpoint which extracts links both from any XHTML-page.

 # Limitations
-See know limitations under each endpoint below.
+See known limitations under each endpoint below.

 # Supported Wikipedias
 Currently we support a handful of the 200+ language versions of Wikipedia